andrewt3000/MachineLearning/README.md

 ### Types of machine learning
 Machine learning problems are categorize as discriminative or generative.
 1. Supervised learning - learns from labeled training data.
+   - svm, knn, random forests, Gradient Boosting Machines, [neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md)
-2. Unsupervised learning - learns from unlabled training data.
-Examples include principal component analysis and clustering.
+3. Unsupervised learning - learns from unlabled training data.
+   - principal component analysis, clustering.
-3. Reinforcement learning - Maximize a reward.
+4. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
+   - Q-Learning, Deep Q-Networks (DQN), Proximal Policy Optimization (PPO)
-4. Transfer learning - storing knowledge gained while solving one problem and applying it to a different but related problem.
+6. Transfer learning - storing knowledge gained while solving one problem and applying it to a different but related problem.
-5. Semi-Supervised learning - Use a mix mostly unlabeled, with a small labeled subset data.
+7. Semi-Supervised learning - Use a mix mostly unlabeled, with a small labeled subset data.
-6. Self-supervised learning - A form of unsupervised learning where the model is trained on a task using the data itself, rather than labels.
-For example, the task may be to predict the next word (LLM pretraining) or to predict part of a masked image.
+8. Self-supervised learning - A form of unsupervised learning where the model is trained on a task using the data itself, rather than labels.
+   - Autoregressive LLM pretraining (next word prediction), masked image modeling such as [MAE masked autoencoders](https://arxiv.org/abs/2111.06377).

 ### Machine learning problems
 1. Regression - predicting a continuous value attribute (Example: house prices)